Dkeagle/AOC2022/README.md

 # Advent of Code 2022
 Repository indexing my participation in the [Advent of Code 2022](https://www.adventofcode.com/2022).
-I'll be doing most of it in either BASH, Python, PHP or any other programming language, depending on everyday's mood.
+I'll be doing most of it in either BASH, Python or PHP, depending on the day's mood.

 Each day will be listed with the challenge link and my own solution for it.